-Goldfish Point is located right behind The Cave Store, in the northern section of Downtown La Jolla as well as just south of the beginning of the La Jolla Coast Walk Trail.
+Goldfish Point is located right behind The Cave Store, in the northern section of Downtown La Jolla and just south of the beginning of the La Jolla Coast Walk Trail.

 Here is an ideal spot to take in the incredible views of the La Jolla Underwater Ecological Reserve, La Jolla Bay, and a side view of the La Jolla Caves.

 Why Goldfish Point?

 I was wondering why this area was named Goldfish Point, and I think my daughters might have figured this out!
 You see, when standing on the bluffs looking down into the water, you can see the California state marine fish, the Garibaldi, which happens to be orange.
 And when I say ‘clearly see,’ I mean if you have good eyes, because I couldn’t see them myself, but my girls sure did.

 The ‘Official’ Start of the La Jolla Coast Walk Trail